jpawlicki/school-scheduler/documentation/design.md

 An **extensible sorted list** for use in the subtabs.
 It should support filtration, search, element addition and removal, and automatic sorting.

+A **detail editor** for editing the nouns.
+This may be able to parse the JSON schema directly to automatically build a simple form.

+The following utility functions are likely needed:

+  - Given the full data model and a class, compute a unique class label ("biology" unless that's ambiguous, then "Mrs. P's biology", then "Mrs. P's 4th-period biology", etc.)